Generic name: hydromorphone (injection) [ hy-dro-MOR-fone ]

 What is hydromorphone injection?

-Hydromorphone injection is used to treat moderate to severe pain.
+Hydromorphone injection is an opioid medicine used to treat moderate to severe pain.

 Hydromorphone injection may also be used for purposes not listed in this medication guide.

-You should not use this medication if you have ever had an allergic reaction to a narcotic medicine, if you have paralytic ileus (a bowel obstruction), or if you are having an asthma attack.
+You should not use hydromorphone if you have ever had an allergic reaction to a narcotic medicine, or if you have:

-Do not use hydromorphone if you have used an MAO inhibitor such as furazolidone (Furoxone), isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam, Zelapar), or tranylcypromine (Parnate) in the last 14 days.
-A dangerous drug interaction could occur, leading to serious side effects.
+Do not use hydromorphone if you have used an MAO inhibitor in the past 14 days.
+A dangerous drug interaction could occur.
+MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, tranylcypromine, and others.

 liver or kidney disease;

 Addison's disease or other adrenal gland disorders; or

 a pancreas disorder.

 If you use opioid medicine during pregnancy, your baby could be born with life-threatening withdrawal symptoms, and may need medical treatment for several weeks.